MHM5000/dotMD_Fa/contribution for fpb.md

-# Contribute to the list
+# Contribute to the lists
 Hello dear friend, welcome!
 This guide details how to contribute to this repository.